-He has approximately 30 years of experience in project management, property development and construction.
-Over the years, he was involved in the foundation and structural design of numerous high-rise buildings locally.
-He was also involved in project and development management of some significant developments for hospital, schools, shopping malls and commercial office towers.
+He is the co-founder of Pembinaan Tuju Setia Sdn Bhd and has more than 30 years of experience in civil and structural engineering consultancy, project management, property development and construction.
+Over the years, he was involved in the foundation and structural design of numerous high-rise buildings.
+He was also involved in project and development management of some significant developments for high-rise apartments, hospitals, schools, shopping malls and commercial office towers.